Snehanshu03/Employee-Salary-Prediction-using-machine-learning/README.md

 # Employee Salary Prediction using Machine learning

-A user-friendly **Streamlit web application** that predicts employee salaries based on demographic and professional attributes using a **pre-trained machine learning model**.
+A user-friendly Streamlit web application that predicts employee salaries based on demographic and professional attributes using a pre-trained machine learning model.

+Problem Statement

+Accurate prediction of employee salaries is a critical challenge faced by organizations and HR departments worldwide.
+Traditional compensation methods often rely on broad industry benchmarks or subjective judgment, which may overlook the complex interplay of demographic and professional factors.

+This project addresses these limitations by leveraging machine learning to build a predictive system that accounts for key attributes such as:

+Age

+Gender

+Education Level

+Job Title

+Years of Experience

+By introducing data-driven objectivity, the system aims to:

+Provide unbiased, fact-based salary predictions

+Minimize reliance on manual assumptions and stereotypes

+Streamline compensation planning, helping businesses make fair decisions and professionals understand their market value

  Predict salary by entering:
 - Age